mohsenoid/mohsenoid/README.md

 ### Hi there 👋 I am Mohsen,
-A senior software engineer with a passion for Android development.
-I have worked more than seven years extensively in the mobile application field and also had a chance to lead and train other developers.👨‍💻
+A senior software engineer with a passion for Android development.🤖

+I have worked more than eight years extensively in the mobile application field and also had a chance to lead and train other developers.👨‍💻

 I am a kinda computer geek who cannot resist Mobile apps, IoT, Tech talks, and video gaming.🕹